redwoodjs/redwoodjs-tremor-dashboard-demo/installation-redwoodjs.md

 Your app will start up and you should see the Dashboard page with an area with two `Newsletter revenue over time (USD)` data series.

-# 3. Import and use a component
+# 3. Add a new component for a KPI Card

 Generate a component for a KPI (Key Performance Indicator) from your command line.